rorosaurus/hidden-konami-js/README.md

 ```
 <script>var easter_egg = new KeyKonami("pattern_hash", pattern_length);</script>
 ```
-Note: You can use more than one easter egg, just make sure to use a different variable names!

 **Step 3:** Finally, you need to create a new  ````js_filename.js```` file (or reuse the file you downloaded from my generator).
 Create a function with the name that was generated - then add your easter egg code!
 You're done!
 ```